-If you’ve ever applied for a loan, such as a mortgage, it’s safe to assume that you’ve come across the financial term “underwriting” at least once.
+If you’ve ever applied for a loan, such as a mortgage or a personal loan, it’s safe to assume that you’ve heard your application will have to go through “underwriting.”

-While this is a big part of the loan process, you may not fully understand the finer details of underwriting, including what it entails.
+While this is a big part of the loan application process, it can be mysterious for the consumer.

-There is a lot to learn about underwriting, but the basic definition may be all you need in order to get in the right frame of mind to apply for a loan.
+Underwriting a loan can be complex, but the basic definition may be all you need in order to get in the right frame of mind to apply for a loan.

-Generally speaking, underwriting is the process a lender uses to determine if the risk of offering a loan to a borrower is acceptable, according to Investopedia.
+Generally speaking, underwriting is the process a lender uses to determine if the risk of offering a loan to a borrower is acceptable.

 There are three possible outcomes:

-Although every lender has its own underwriting process, most focus on three primary areas: capacity, collateral, and credit (more on this below).
+Although every lender has its own underwriting process, most focus on three primary concerns: capacity, collateral and credit (more on this below).

-Underwriters may have a strict set of guidelines, that also could be accompanied by a computer model, to analyze the loan and the risks of lending money to the borrower.
+Underwriters may have a strict set of guidelines, that also may be accompanied by a computer model, to analyze the loan and the risks of lending money to the borrower.

 The Process Differs by Loan Type

 While the basic definition of underwriting remains the same from one type of loan to the next, the actual process can and will differ.
-For example, underwriting a personal loan is not the same as a mortgage.
+For example, the process for underwriting a personal loan would not be identical to that for a mortgage.

-In the case of a personal loan, according to Investopedia, underwriting involves the following:
+In the case of a personal loan, underwriting involves the following:

 - Examining the credit history of a borrower